This “good Christian girl” is a woman now

 The church culture of my birth teaches, “Women are equal to, but different from, men.”
 Which sounds correct, but part of me knew what I didn’t want to see: It was code speak for, “Women rank below and are inferior to men.”

 I didn’t.
 Not enough.
 If an open-hearted Scripture search changed my views, what would I do?
-To declare as much and to act on it would have devastating consequences.
-It would label me a heretic – or, worse, a liberal.
+To declare as much and to act on it would label me a heretic – or, worse, a liberal.
 It would destroy the only outlets for ministry my church culture allowed.
 It could leave me exiled.

 Toxic fruits